+CLAT 2020 Application Form is releasing from 1st January 2020.
+The exam will be held on 10th May 2020.
 The common law admission test (CLAT 2020), is an all India common entrance examination.
 It is conducted on a rotation basis by 19 national law universities (NLUs) of India.
 It is organizes for offering admission into UG and PG degree programs of law.
 Through this examination, appearing candidate can get admission in various universities in all over India.
+CLAT 2020 Application Form is starting from 1st January 2020.
 Read this article, to get latest details about CLAT 2020 including, dates, application form, eligibility, syllabus, exam pattern etc.

 CLAT 2020 Application Form

 Check application details given below carefully and follow it to fill the online application form:

 - The application form will be available through online mode only.

 - CLAT application form will be available from 1st January 2020.

 - Candidate needs to fill the valid details in the application form.